Constructive Spherical Codes by Hopf Foliations: Asymptotic Density

-One should also point out that there may be a difference between asymptotic density bounds and the density effectively achieved, specially for higher dimensions.
+One should also point out that there may be a difference between asymptotic density bounds and the density effectively achieved, especially for higher dimensions.
 This is due to the characteristics of each of the analyzed constructions.
-Half dimension SCHF depend on the existence of good codes in the half dimension; TLSC require the use of the best codes and lattices in the half dimension; wrapped codes rely on the choice of a lattice in the previous dimension; laminated codes have been approached in dimensions from 2 to 49 and may have slower convergence than wrapped codes; apple-peeling construction is based on spherical codes in the previous dimension.
-We note that, in the case of TLSC, the implementations carried out so far do not seek to construct the densest theoretically possible codes, but rather good, feasible ones -- as in \cite{naves}, who proposes different approaches for the construction of the subcodes.
-On the other hand, in dimensions $2^k$, the construction of recursive SCHF does not depend on any choice, can be constructed for any given minimum distance $d$ and the asymptotic bound is indeed approached for not-so-small minimum distances (cf. Fig. \ref{fig:plot4}, \ref{fig:plot8}, \ref{fig:plot16}, \ref{fig:plot32}).
+Half-dimension SCHF depend on the existence of good codes in the half dimension; TLSC require the use of the best codes and lattices in the half dimension; wrapped codes rely on the choice of a lattice in the previous dimension; laminated codes have been approached in dimensions from 2 to 49 and may have slower convergence than wrapped codes; apple-peeling construction is based on spherical codes in the previous dimension.
+We note that, in the case of TLSC, the implementations carried out so far do not seek to construct the densest theoretically possible codes, but rather good, feasible ones -- as in~\cite{naves}, which proposes different approaches for the construction of the subcodes.
+On the other hand, in dimensions~$2^k$, the construction of recursive SCHF does not depend on any choice, can be done for any given minimum distance~$d$ and the asymptotic bound is indeed approached in the results shown in Fig.~\ref{fig:plot4}, \ref{fig:plot8}, \ref{fig:plot16}, \ref{fig:plot32}.

 The construction of SCHF using better available constructions in the half dimension offers an easy way of obtaining good codes.
-One could consider, for instance, using a family of wrapped codes in dimension 25 (as in \cite{hamkins4}, based on the Leech lattice) to construct codes in dimension 50 by Hopf foliations, with low addition in encoding complexity, cf. Section \ref{sec:complexity} (a wrapped spherical code in this dimension would require the use of a good lattice in dimension 49).
+One could consider, for instance, using a family of wrapped codes in dimension 25 (as in~\cite{hamkins4}, based on the Leech lattice) to construct codes in dimension 50 by Hopf foliations, with low addition in encoding complexity, cf.~Section \ref{sec:complexity} (a wrapped spherical code in this dimension would require the use of a good lattice in dimension 49).

-Finally, it is also interesting to compare the asymptotic behavior of recursive SCHF with the more structured spherical commutative group codes (CGC).
-From \cite[Proposition 7]{siqueira}, the number $M(n,d)$ of codewords of a CGC in dimension $n$ is bounded above by
+Finally, it is also interesting to compare the asymptotic behavior of recursive SCHF with the more structured spherical commutative group codes~(CGC).
+From~\cite[Proposition 7]{siqueira}, the number $M(n,d)$ of codewords of a CGC in dimension $n$ is bounded above by